IsiXhosa-click/isixhosa_click/README.md

 ## Building

 You will need `wasm-bindgen`, [`wasm-opt`](https://github.com/WebAssembly/binaryen/releases), GNU Make, and a recent version of cargo and rustc stable.
+You will also need to have the `wasm32-unknown-unknown` target installed.

-To run, simply run `make run`.
+To run the server, simply run `make run`.
 For release, run `make run profile=release`.